Der kleine Vampir – Neue Abenteuer: Episodes

 Anton is home alone: his parents Helga and Robert are in the theatre.
 Anton decides to give his friend Rüdiger a visit in his crypt where they play "vampire and hunter".
 Anton's parents are home early and inform the police as their son is not in.
-Meanwhile, Rüdiger's other family members are heading towards the crypt.
-They are stopped by gravedigger Johan Geiermeier, also a vampire hunter.
-The family can escape.
+Meanwhile, Rüdiger's other family members are heading towards the crypt, but they are stopped by gravedigger Johan Geiermeier, also a vampire hunter.
+The family soon escapes.
 When Anton enters his house, he needs to clarify where he was.
-Although he tells the truth, his parent do not believe him.
-He is grounded for a week.
-His parents also tell they are going on vacation in Ottenbüttel where they'll reside at a farm.
+Although he tells the truth, his parents do not believe him and is grounded for a week.
+His parents also tell him that they are going on vacation in Ottenbüttel where they'll reside at a farm.